pauljickling/notes/git/git.md

 `git cherry-pick {SHA id}` Applies changes from specified commit to current commit.

 `git rebase -i HEAD~{number of commits}` When you have pushed some commits and need to amend the commit history, `git rebase` can help you fix a larger history.
 The `-i` flag is for interactive and opens up your default editor to make changes.
 The bottom of the page has more details on the types of changes you can make.

+`git push --force-with-lease {remote location} {branch}` When rebasing, it is often necessary to use the `--force` flag when pushing an update because of the modified history. `--force-with-lease` is a safer alternative that protects the old commit history while still allowing for a sanitized rebase summary.

 `git reset --hard HEAD~{number of commits}` Resets branch back to the number of commits specified.